The person responsible for dealing with any complaint about the service we provide is Catherine Heron, Practice Manager.

 If we receive a complaint, whether at reception or via telephone, we will refer them to Catherine Heron.

 If she is unavailable, we will arrange a convenient time for all involved to discuss the complaint.
 If this is not possible, the arrangements will be made for another member of staff to help resolve the situation.

-If a patient puts a compliant in writing, the letter will immediately be passed to Catherine Heron and discussed with Nicola Taaffe who will acknowledge receipt of letter within 3 working days.
+If a patient puts a complaint in writing, the letter will immediately be passed to Catherine Heron and discussed with Nicola Taaffe who will acknowledge receipt of the letter within 3 working days.

 An investigation will take place and a response will be actioned with 28 days.